mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 **Someone:** It has no form or shape.

-**Katagiri Roshi:** So I am talking about the real doubt, you know, not real [but] quite big doubt, why do we have to [say] the whole world is mind.
+**Katagiri Roshi:** So I am talking about the real doubt, you know... not real [but] quite big doubt.
+Why do we have to [say] the whole world is mind.
 Visibly, invisibly.

 **Someone:** How about because we’re Buddha?

 **Katagiri Roshi:** Mm-hmm.
 Yes it is – but it doesn’t hit the mark.

-**Someone:** [Could you say the interdependence] of all objects, and then subject and object being one, even if you can’t see it or even if ww can see it.
+**Someone:** [Can you say the interdependence] of all objects, and then subject and object being one, even if you can’t see it or even if we can see it.
 In one object, all the other things are there.
 So if we pick up one object, we pick up everything.

 **Katagiri Roshi:** Right.

 Is that alright?
 [Tai] says, the subject and object are not completely different, exactly they are the same.
 That means the visible world can be understood because [...] the visible world is present in your own thoughts.
-Sort of in the realm of the *epistemology*. *[He chuckles.]
+Sort of in the realm of the *epistemology*. *[He chuckles.]* So, pretty understandable.

-So, pretty understandable.
 So it is possible we call it mind.
 But the *invisible* world is also called mind.
 This questionable, don’t you think so?

 For instance, if you think *United States*, you have to think of United States with any other countries, the whole world, visibly [and] invisibly.
 And then the whole world is called *mind*.
 This is a little bit not understandable.
 Have you ever thought of that?

-So in Buddhism, anyway, even though you don’t see [it], [even though] you have never been in heaven or hell, or even though you have never been in Europe, etc., [still] the whole world is present in the realm of your knowing, or of your thoughts.
+So in Buddhism, even though you don’t see [it], [even though] you have never been in heaven or hell, or even though you have never been in Europe, et cetera, [still] the whole world is present in the realm of your knowing, or of your thoughts.
 Okay?
 So you cannot ignore.
 That’s why the whole world is called *mind*.

 *Mind* is soul, spirit, psyche, or whatever you call it.
 So in Buddhism we cannot say *all* if it was not in your thoughts.
 No. So if you say *all*, *all* are exactly connected with your mind, with your life.
 This is a most important point.